fiveisprime/css-snow/readme.md

 ````

 Make sure that you have a container with an ID that can be used as the page container.
 This is where
-the snow will be populated how the keyframes animation determines height.
+the snow will be populated and how the keyframes animation determines height.

 Add a `div` for the snow: